DeltaW0x/QuickFNA/README.md

 7. Enter your project name when required, do not use spaces when naming the project
 8. Wait, open the project folder, run the solution and enjoy .Net Native

 I only have a setup script for Arch because if you're making a build for linux, it's gonna run on a Steam Deck lol.
-I personally used [ArchWSL](https://github.com/yuk7/ArchWSL.git) so I could go back and forth between Windows and linux build quickly
+I personally used [ArchWSL](https://github.com/yuk7/ArchWSL.git) so I could go back and forth between Windows and linux build quickly.
+The actual compiled build are then sent to my Steam Deck for testing